sunilpaulmathew/sNotz/docs/_pages/faq.md

 <hr>

-<h3 style="color: green">Q9: I am still worried about the privacy of my notes?</h3>
+<h3 style="color: green">Q9: I am still worried about the safety and privacy of my notes?</h3>

 You are invited to inspect the source code of sNotz.

 <hr>

-<h3 style="color: green">Q10: Where exactly my notes/checklists are stogreen?</h3>
+<h3 style="color: green">Q10: Where exactly my notes & checklists stored?</h3>

-All the notes are stogreen locally in "json" format within the files directory (/data/data/com.sunilpaulmathew.snotz/files/) of sNotz.
-Each checklists are however saved as a separate file in the external files directory (/sdcard/Android/com.sunilpaulmathew.snotz/files/checklists/).
+All the notes & checklists are stored locally in "json" format within the files directory (/data/data/com.sunilpaulmathew.snotz/files/) of sNotz.

 <hr>